nlemberger/rubymine-signalwire-lenny/README.md

 * Install Windows Subsystem for Linux
 * Install build packages in Ubuntu

-  `build-essential npm rake ruby-dev ruby-full zlib1g zlib1g-dev zlibc`
+  `build-essential npm rake ruby-dev ruby-full zlib1g zlib1g-dev zlibc git`
 * Install common gems

   `webrick signalwire localtunnel ruby-debug-ide zlib openssl rake`

 ## Setup RubyMine
 * Add Ruby SDK using settings dialog, set it to "WSL"
+* GIT Import the example project, using WSL or Windows GIT tools

+## Edit the SignalWire Key and Token
+* They're just defined in the Lenny.rb files

 ## Playground!
-* Standard 'play' and 'debug' functionality should work
+* Standard 'play' and 'debug' functionality should work on Lenny.rb
 * Lenny example uses localtunnel to setup a host @ localtunnel.me so that SignalWire can fetch resources from the local machine's project directory.
   * THIS MEANS THAT THE PROJECT DIRECTORY IS AVAILABLE ON THE INTERNET!!!
 One would need to know the hostname, but use at your own risk.